Research Funded by Fight DMD

 Synthetic hematocrit derived from the longitudinal relaxation of blood can...

 Increased Number of Circulating CD8/CD26 T Cells in the Blood of DMD Patients...

-Monroe Carell Jr. Children’s Hospital at Vanderbilt Duchenne Muscular Dystrophy Research Focus
+Monroe Carell Jr. Children’s Hospital at Vanderbilt DMD Research Focus

-Monroe Carell Jr. Children’s Hospital at Vanderbilt Duchenne Muscular Dystrophy Research Funding
+Monroe Carell Jr. Children’s Hospital at Vanderbilt DMD Research Funding

 ‘Molescular Scalpel’ Offers Hope in Muscular Dystrophy Fight

 A “molecular scalpel” could help children with Duchenne muscular dystrophy.

 The gene for the protein dystrophin is damaged in people with the affliction, but the BBC in London reports a drug given to 19 children used a microscopic chemical “scalpel” to remove the damage and restore dystrophin production.